 This lake offers some good fishing for a variety of species and it's really improving as a fishery after some setbacks in the 2000s.
 (It's a great place to fish on any occasion, but especially when the winds are too high for the larger lakes.)
 Anyways, the lake trout population really fluctuated a lot here back then.
 For awhile there were too many lakers here.
 Now the fishery is balanced again and the lakers are showing some real improvements in their growth rates.
 We're even seeing a few wild lake trout.
-We had solid lake trout fishing here in 2017 with one amazing day in the fall.
+We had decent laker action here in 2018, though I didn't target them here much.

 The smallmouth bass fishery here is good and there have been bass caught in this lake over 7lbs.
 A 20" smallmouth bass weighing over 4lbs is not an uncommon catch on this lake!
 That being said, smallmouths aren't necessarily easy to catch in this lake.
 The right weather and wind conditions make a big difference.
 Fall fishing for smallies here can be great.
 During the summer, many smallmouths move "offshore" to feed on pelagic bait., though we still catch them conventionally.
 We also catch bass while targeting lakers out in open water!
 I can gear vertical trips towards smallies, but having lakers as the main target usually works out better.

 The pike fishing here has been very good over the past few years and it's well worth keeping an eye on.
-We didn't target pike here much in 2017 but encountered decent numbers and had one good one caught for the short time we did target them.
+We had some good to very good pike fishing here in 2018.
+It's a top early and late season pike fishery.
 It's certainly in the conversation when discussing best pike fisheries in Central NY.

 Largemouth bass fishing is also getting better and better on this lake.
 There are some big ones around and they can turn up just about anywhere on the shoreline.